andrewstuart/limio/README.md

 ```

 Reader implements an io-limited reader that conforms to the io.Reader and
-limio.Limiter interface, and can have its limits updated concurrently with any
+limio.Limiter interface.
+Reader can have its limits updated concurrently with
-Read() calls.
+any Read() calls.

 #### func  NewReader